The following courses are taught by members of the Applied Geometric Algorithms group in the academic year 2017-2018.

 Lecturers: Jaap van der Woude and Arthur van Goethem

-The goal of this course is to acqaint students with the declarative programming paradigm, mainly through pure and lazy functional programming with leading roles for types, generalization and calculation.
-The course is to have theoretical and practical elements of which the latter will be using Haskell.
+The goal of this course is to acquaint students with the declarative programming paradigm, mainly through pure and lazy functional programming with leading roles for types, generalization and calculation.
+The course has theoretical and practical elements, the latter of which are using Haskell.

 2IS80 Fundamentals of Informatics

 Lecturers: Arthur van Goethem, Bas Luttik, and Tom Verhoeff

 Informatics (also known as Computer Science) has become a fourth ‘great scientific domain’, next to the natural, life, and social sciences.
 Especially within engineering, informatics plays an increasingly significant role.
 This course is about the concepts, ideas, methods, and results that are fundamental to informatics as a science.
 An example of such a result is the discovery of problems that cannot be solved by computers, and that it will never be possible to do so.

 Lecturer: Wouter Meulemans